 maximum value from each cubic foot/meter of wood and fewer costs.
 Quite often sawmills strongly depend on employees who have to decide within seconds where to set the next cut.

 Instead, we offer an algorithm, which generates a maximum log yield through optimising the sawing pattern.
 Solutions are calculated individually for each log.

 The Pi1 calculations are performed in two stages.

 Stage 1 Cutting logs to given different thickness boards.
 Data entry rule: put the board of maximum thickness

-Stage 2 Getting final timber sizes from that pre calculated in Stage 1.
+Stage 2 Getting final timber sizes from ones pre-calculated in Stage 1.